sashakid/ios-guide/Main/12_multithreading_concurrency.md

 <a name="gcd"></a>
 ## GCD
 With GCD you don’t interact with threads directly anymore.
 Instead you add blocks of code to queues, and GCD manages a thread pool behind the scenes.
 GCD decides on which particular thread your code blocks are going to be executed on, and it manages these threads according to the available system resources.
 This alleviates the problem of too many threads being created, because the threads are now centrally managed and abstracted away from application developers.
 The other important change with GCD is that you as a developer think about work items in a queue rather than threads.
 This new mental model of concurrency is easier to work with.
 GCD exposes five different queues: the main queue running on the main thread, three background queues with different priorities, and one background queue with an even lower priority, which is I/O throttled.
 Furthermore, you can create custom queues, which can either be serial or concurrent queues.
 While custom queues are a powerful abstraction, all blocks you schedule on them will ultimately trickle down to one of the system’s global queues and its thread pool(s).

+__Dispatch Queue__

-Dispatch queues are a C-based mechanism for executing custom tasks.
-A dispatch queue executes tasks either serially or concurrently but always in a first-in, first-out order.
-(In other words, a dispatch queue always dequeues and starts tasks in the same order in which they were added to the queue.)
+Dispatch queues are a C-based mechanism for __executing custom tasks__.
+A dispatch queue executes tasks either serially or concurrently but __always in a FIFO order__.
 A serial dispatch queue runs only one task at a time, waiting until that task is complete before dequeuing and starting a new one.
 By contrast, a concurrent dispatch queue starts as many tasks as it can without waiting for already started tasks to finish.

+- Serial

+Serial queues (also known as private dispatch queues) execute one task at a time in the order in which they are added to the queue.
+The currently executing task runs on a distinct thread (which can vary from task to task) that is managed by the dispatch queue.
+Serial queues are often used to synchronize access to a specific resource.
+You can create as many serial queues as you need, and each queue operates concurrently with respect to all other queues.
+In other words, if you create four serial queues, each queue executes only one task at a time but up to four tasks could still execute concurrently, one from each queue.

+- Concurrent

+Concurrent queues (also known as a type of global dispatch queue) execute one or more tasks concurrently, but tasks are still started in the order in which they were added to the queue.
+The currently executing tasks run on distinct threads that are managed by the dispatch queue.
+The exact number of tasks executing at any given point is variable and depends on system conditions.
+In iOS 5 and later, you can create concurrent dispatch queues yourself by specifying `DISPATCH_QUEUE_CONCURRENT` as the queue type.
+In addition, there are four predefined global concurrent queues for your application to use.

+- Main dispatch queue

+The main dispatch queue is a globally available serial queue that executes tasks on the application’s main thread.
+This queue works with the application’s run loop (if one is present) to interleave the execution of queued tasks with the execution of other event sources attached to the run loop.
+Because it runs on your application’s main thread, the main queue is often used as a key synchronization point for an application.
+Although you do not need to create the main dispatch queue, you do need to make sure your application drains it appropriately.

+__Dispatch Source__

+Dispatch sources are a C-based mechanism __for processing specific types of system events asynchronously__.
+A dispatch source encapsulates information about a particular type of system event and submits a specific block object or function to a dispatch queue whenever that event occurs.
+You can use dispatch sources to monitor the following types of system events:

+* Timers
+* Signal handlers
+* Descriptor-related events
+* Process-related events
+* Mach port events
+* Custom events that you trigger

+- async - concurrent: the code runs on a background thread.
+Control returns immediately to the main thread (and UI).
+The block can't assume that it's the only block running on that queue
+- async - serial: the code runs on a background thread.
+Control returns immediately to the main thread.
+The block can assume that it's the only block running on that queue
+- sync - concurrent: the code runs on a background thread but the main thread waits for it to finish, blocking any updates to the UI.
+The block can't assume that it's the only block running on that queue (I could have added another block using async a few seconds previously)
+- sync - serial: the code runs on a background thread but the main thread waits for it to finish, blocking any updates to the UI.
+The block can assume that it's the only block running on that queue

 <img src="https://github.com/sashakid/ios-guide/blob/master/Images/gcd_queues_scheme.png">
 <img src="https://github.com/sashakid/ios-guide/blob/master/Images/gcd_functions_1.png">